Toucouleur people: Distribution

-They are found primarily in the northern regions of Senegal where they constitute 15% of the population.
-This region is irrigated by the Senegal River valley, overlaps southern Mauritania.
-During the colonial era, and in the modern times, some of the Toucouleurs resettled in western Mali.
+They are found primarily in the northern regions of Senegal, where they constitute 15% of the population.
+This region is irrigated by the Senegal River valley and overlaps southern Mauritania.
+During the colonial era and in modern times, some of the Toucouleurs resettled in western Mali.
 They are about a million Toucouleur people in Senegal River valley area, and about 100,000 in Mali.